Taskin Ahmed: 2015-2016

-Taskin had an important role in whitewashing Pakistan in April 2015 and winning against India in June 2015.
+Ahmed had an important role in whitewashing Pakistan in April 2015 and winning against India in June 2015.

 2016-2017

-In 2016, Taskin was selected in Bangladesh's squad for the 2016 ICC World Twenty20.
+In 2016, Ahmed was selected in Bangladesh's squad for the 2016 ICC World Twenty20.
 However, he was later suspended from bowling in international cricket due to an illegal action bowled during the tournament.

 2017-2018

-Taskin made his Test debut for Bangladesh against New Zealand on 12 January 2017 and picked up his maiden test wicket dismissing Kane Williamson.
+Ahmed made his Test debut for Bangladesh against New Zealand on 12 January 2017 and picked up his maiden Test wicket, dismissing Kane Williamson.

 2021-2022

-In June 2021, he was named in the Bangladesh's squad across all formats for their tour to Zimbabwe.
+In June 2021, he was named in Bangladesh's squad across all formats for their tour to Zimbabwe.
 In the only Test match against Zimbabwe, he scored 75 runs and claimed his maiden half-century in Test cricket.
-He sustained a partnership of 191 runs along with Mahmudullah, which was the second highest ninth wicket partnership in Test cricket.
-Taskin's 75 runs was also the highest individual score at number 10 by a Bangladeshi batsman in an away match.
+He sustained a partnership of 191 runs along with Mahmudullah, which was the second-highest ninth wicket partnership in Test cricket.
+Ahmed's 75 runs was also the highest individual score at number 10 by a Bangladeshi batsman in an away match.

 In September 2021, he was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.
-In 2022 T20 World Cup, he became the most wicket taker from Bangladesh by taking 8 wickets in 5 matches.
+In the 2022 T20 World Cup, he became the highest wicket taker from Bangladesh by taking 8 wickets in 5 matches.

 2023-2024

-In March 2023, During the first T20, Taskin forced the visitors Ireland to slow down with his three-wicket burst in the fourth over before claiming another wicket in the final over to finish with 4-16, his career-best figures in T20Is in Bangladesh's T20 series against Ireland against Ireland.
-In September 2023, he was picked in Bangladesh's squad for 2023 Cricket World Cup.
+In March 2023, during the first T20, Ahmed forced the visitors, Ireland, to slow down with his three-wicket burst in the fourth over before claiming another wicket in the final over to finish with 4–16, his career-best figures in T20Is in Bangladesh's T20 series against Ireland.
+In September 2023, he was picked for Bangladesh's squad for the 2023 Cricket World Cup.